realpython/materials/prompt-engineering/README.md

 Change the prompts used in the script by editing the entries in [`settings.toml`](settings.toml).
 The repository also contains a second settings file, [`settings-final.toml`](settings-final.toml), which contains the prompts that you use in the [final section](https://realpython.com/practical-prompt-engineering/#improve-your-output-with-the-power-of-conversation) of the tutorial.

 While working through the tutorial, you'll learn how to improve your text completions by iteratively developing the prompt.
-You'll make these changes to your prompt based on a couple of prompt engineering techniques.
+You'll make these changes to your prompt based on a few prompt engineering techniques.
 Here you'll find a collection of all the prompts that you use throughout the tutorial:

-### Zero-shot Prompting
+### Zero-Shot Prompting

 ```toml
 [prompts]